Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-log-analytics-logstash-output-plugin/README.md

     **Using Managed Identities over app registrations is highly recommended!**

     If your machine resides outside of Azure, please make sure the machine is onboarded into Azure Arc.
-[Learn more about Azure Arc](<https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#next-steps>)
+[Learn more about Azure Arc](<https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#next-steps>) Also, the 'logstash' user needs to be member of the `himds` group in order for Logstash to retrieve a bearer token while running as a system service.
 - **key_names** – Array of strings, if you wish to send a subset of the columns to Log Analytics.
 - **plugin_flush_interval** – Number, 5 by default.
 Defines the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - **retransmission_time** - Number, 10 by default.
 This will set the amount of time in seconds given for retransmitting messages once sending has failed.